Skip to content

 There are many places to check the always-on +5V from, such as:

-- There's a chance of poor connectivity between the heatsink and the body of Q16, so if you see a strange reading test from another point
+• There's a chance of poor connectivity between the heatsink and the body of Q16, so if you see a strange reading, try testing from another point

 Here is an image highlighting those points: